 Program Concentration Options

-There are also concentrations that are on offer.
-The concentration topics include Finance, Leadership, Management Information System, Management, Non-Profit Management, and International Business.
+The concentration topics available include Finance, Leadership, Management Information System, Management, Non-Profit Management, and International Business.

 Classes occur once a night every week.
-Students need to complete a total of 36 credit hours.
-The cost estimate is $535 for each credit hour.
-The program duration is two years.
+Students need to complete a total of 36 credit hours, and the estimated cost is $535 for each credit hour.

 Online MBA Programs in Kansas